davsec-lab/scampi/README.md

 Then, follow whatever instructions they provide to build the crate for the first time.
 This process often involves installing additional dependencies and generating bindings.

 Finally, you can analyze the crate using the `scampi` command.
+Provide it with a name for the output directory (this is a new folder name, it doesn't exist yet).

 ```
 Usage: scampi <NAME>